The Music Theory Advantage TM

 Music and Mathematics:

-Illustration of the Common Structure of
+The Common Structure of

 Musical Intervals and Natural Numbers

 On the right hand side of the table below, the musical intervals are listed from smaller to larger like the mathematical numerals on the left.
 On the right, zero (0) is a set that contains the theoretical root of any musical interval as its only member.
-If intervals are musical numbers and each interval has two notes that define a frequency range, then the theoretical root being a single frequency with a range of zero makes a good musical analogue for the empty set or zero.
+If intervals are musical numbers and each interval has two notes that define a frequency range, then the theoretical root being a single frequency with a range of zero makes a good musical analogue for the empty set.
 Since the root (0) is needed to define the beginning of each interval’s frequency range, the root (0) must be the first element of each interval set just like zero in Von Neumann’s ordinal number sets.
 The P1 (Perfect Prime) interval, which is a musical analogue for the Von Neumann ordinal number one, is made up of two notes that are instances of the same theoretical root and is thus like a set containing the empty set.
 This is because, even though there are two notes in a P1, the distance in frequency between two instances of the same frequency is zero, just like the empty set that contains the theoretical root.
 The other numbers in each set represent the first (1), second (2), third (3), etcetera, half steps above the root (0).
 The last and highest number in each set on the right represents the highest half step above the root and the end point of that interval’s frequency range, which is the higher note.
 The highest number in each set is also the total half step count for that interval.
 A Major 3rd (M3 = {0,1,2,3,4} ) for example, has a frequency range of four half steps above its root.

 (Speaking of the number X as its set) set X is an ordinal only if X is completely ordered with regard to subset relationships and each element of X is also a subset of X.